 It is good to start practicing modeling with fine lines (hatching).
 For hatching, see also the lesson Handy Drawing Tips Part 1, Level 1.

 Exercise 1: Look at the two vases.
 In the left vase, the shadow is created by sidelight from the right, and in the right vase by sidelight from the left.
 Trace both vases.
 Begin the shadow with light horizontal lines and repeat it a little darker in the same direction (parallel).
-Keep the outline on the light side “blonder” (lighter).
+Use an eraser to make the outline on the light side a little ‘blonder’ (lighter).

 Exercise 2: Draw another vase like this.
 Again, choose sidelight from either the left or right.
-This time, model the vase with hatching in different directions, rather than parallel as in exercise 1.
-Keep the boundary between light and shadow as vague as possible.
-The darkest part of the shadow is in the center (core shadow), so that’s where you continue for the longest time or where you press a little harder.
-Experiment with how lightly you can make the outline on the light side (using an eraser) without losing the shape of the vase.
+This time, model the vase with hatching in different directions, rather than strictly parallel as in exercise 1.
+Keep the boundary between light and shadow vague.
+The darkest part of the shadow is in the center (core shadow), so that’s where you continue a bit longer and press a little harder.
+Experiment with how lightly you can make the outline on the light side without losing the shape of the vase.

 Exercise 3: Model a few of these pistolet sandwiches.
-Make sure the hatching now follows the curves of the shape.
+This time make sure the hatching follows the curves of the shape.
 Also, make it look like the hatching starts just around the curve, rather than glued tightly to the outline.

-Of course you can also draw shadows/gray tones without hatching lines, using a rounded pencil tip or the side of your pencil tip.
+Of course you can also draw shadows/gray tones without hatching, using a rounded pencil tip or the side of your pencil tip.

-Exercise 4: Give a block and a sphere a shadow side without hatching.
+Exercise 5: Give a block and a sphere a shadow side without hatching.
+Use a 2B pencil or softer.
 Avoid hard lines.
-Use a 2B pencil or softer.
 To make the shadow darker, press gradually a little harder.

 Such a streak-free way of drawing shadows is used, for example, in this circular portrait.